WojWar/Zombie/README.md

-# Zombie
-The Zombie Attack Game
+# The Zombie Attack Game

 The goal of this project is to create a clone of a game called 'Grave diggers'.
 It was available as one of the three mini-games in the "Journey Collector's Edition's" PS3 game.